whyboris/utilitarianism.net/content/utilitarianism-for-high-school-students.md

 ## History and Track Record

-The classical utilitarians of the 18th and 19th centuries had social and political attitudes that were far ahead of their time.: As a progressive social reformer, [Jeremy Bentham](/utilitarian-thinker/jeremy-bentham) defended issues such as the separation of church and state; the abolition of slavery and of capital punishment; legal regulations to protect criminals and non-human animals from cruel treatment; and the decriminalization of homosexuality as early as the late 1700s .
+The classical utilitarians of the 18th and 19th centuries had social and political attitudes that were far ahead of their time: As a progressive social reformer, [Jeremy Bentham](/utilitarian-thinker/jeremy-bentham) defended issues such as the separation of church and state; the abolition of slavery and of capital punishment; legal regulations to protect criminals and non-human animals from cruel treatment; and the decriminalization of homosexuality as early as the late 1700s .
 Indeed, his manuscripts on homosexuality were so liberal that his editor hid them from the public after Bentham’s death.
 They were only published two centuries later.

 [John Stuart Mill](/utilitarian-thinker/john-stuart-mill) defended the provision of social welfare for the poor and of freedom of speech.
 He was the second member of the MP in the UK’s Parliament to call for women’s suffrage and advocated for gender equality more generally.

 In a similar vein, [Henry Sidgwick](/utilitarian-thinker/henry-sidgwick) advocated for women’s education and the freedom of education from religious doctrines.
 Modern utilitarians like [Peter Singer](/utilitarian-thinker/peter-singer) are outspoken advocates drawing attention to against pressing moral problems such as extreme poverty and factory farming.

-While the early proponents of utilitarianism were still far from perfect getting everything right, their utilitarian reasoning led them to avoid escape many of the moral prejudices of their time and reach more enlightened moral and political positions.
+While the early proponents of utilitarianism were still far from perfect getting everything right, their utilitarian reasoning led them to escape many of the moral prejudices of their time and reach more enlightened moral and political positions.
 Those of us living today are, of course, no less fallible than our forebears.
 To help overcome our own biases, our moral and political views may similarly benefit from being checked against utilitarian principles.

 **_Note:_** the rest of this website provides a college-level academic guide to utilitarian moral theory.
 Readers interested in learning more about utilitarianism are encouraged to explore this more advanced material.